taddallas/metacom/cran-comments.md

 ## Test environments

-* ubuntu 14.04 (on travis-ci), R 3.1.2
+* ubuntu 14.04 (on travis-ci), R 3.2.4
 * winbuilder (devel and release)

 ## R CMD check results

 There were no ERRORs or WARNINGs.

-There was 1 NOTE:

-* checking top-level files ...
-NOTE
-Non-standard file/directory found at top level:
-  ‘cran-comments.md’
+## Other comments

+The maintainer of inpdfr (Francois Rebaudo) has been informed about my changes, but hasn't yet submitted an update to CRAN.